coins/bitcoin-scripts/decaying-multi-signature.md

 # Alternative Decaying MultiSig
 A decaying MultiSig is also possible using a regular MultiSig.
 One party creates a TX with a `nLocktime` and signs it using `SIGHASH_NONE`.
-Such a partially signed transaction makes an UTXO decay into a MultiSig with a lower threshold.
+Such a partially signed transaction makes an UTXO decay into a MultiSig with a threshold decremented by 1.

 ### Drawbacks
 - It requires interaction.